ruckert/fakeit/README.md

 # fakeit
+until you make it
-snap.svg js system-based for make interface prototypes with svg mockup files
+A strange use of Snap.svg.js to make interface prototypes with svg mockups